The History of The Animals, Animals II, Animals III, Animal Tracks,

 Hilton Valentine's Animals / Animals II / The Animals 1994-1995 (2nd Generation Pt.1)

 In the UK in 1993, when Hilton Valentine was a member of Tyneside based Rhythm & Blues band The Alligators, he was approached by Peter Barton, an agent from Lancashire in the UK, to see if he would be interested in performing some shows in Germany as The Animals.
 Hilton liked the idea and quickly set about augmenting the Alligators band with a keyboard player to recreate the original 1960’s Animals sound.
-Auditions were held at the Pheasant pub in Tynemouth where Hilton, along with original Animals bass player Chas Chandler and original drummer John Steel were present.
-Following a comprehensive trial run of the Animals songs Chas Chandler decided that local keyboard player Steve Hutchinson (Stevie Hutch) was in his words “The man for the job”.
-Chas Chandler however declined to become a member of the band due to health problems, but did offer instead to become the manager for the band.
+Auditions were held at the Pheasant pub in Tynemouth where Hilton, original Animals bass player Chas Chandler and original drummer John Steel were also present.
+Following a comprehensive trial run of the Animals songs Chas Chandler decided that local keyboard player Steve Hutchinson (aka Stevie Hutch) was in his words “The man for the job”.
+Chas Chandler however declined to become a member of the new band due to health problems, but did offer instead to become the manager for the band.

 John Steel, who at that time kept in regular contact with Eric Burdon in the USA, contacted Eric Burdon to ask if he would mind if this new band could use 'The Animals' name.
-Eric allegedly replied stating that Hilton and John were both Animals as much as he was, and did not mind so long as there would not be any confusion with his own band that regularly performed in the USA and Germany as Eric Burdon and The Animals.
+Eric allegedly replied stating that Hilton and John were both Animals as much as he was, and he did not mind so long as there would not be any confusion with his own band that regularly performed in the USA and Germany under the name of Eric Burdon and The Animals.
 To solve this problem George Fearon suggested that the psuedo name 'Animals II' could be used in those two countries.
 So with the acceptance of all the original members of the band Hilton now had 'THE ANIMALS' back on the road again.

 The Animals at this point had a full diary of shows to fulfill so on 28th July 1995 Hilton and John recruited bass player Graham (Fred) Hill, and guitarist Dave Whiffen who would go on to perform many shows touring with the band in the UK and Scandinavia.